scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 6
 - **Level Required:** 1/9

 You give words of encouragement to another creature.
 Make a performance check against a bad die.
-On success the creature can add a superior die to a single roll they make in the next 10 minutes.
+On success the creature can add a superior die to one roll they make in the next 10 minutes.

 ***Enhanced:*** You can target up to 3 creatures, adding a bad die for each creature past the first.